FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Repeat taker who knows the material

 FreeFellow Fellow.
-You do not need another teaching surface.
+You don't need another teaching surface.
 You need more practice volume, mock simulation, and analytics to find the gaps that bit you the first time.

 Career changer from non-finance

 Schweser Premium for the structured teaching, plus FreeFellow free for question volume.
-The video instruction is more important when you are learning concepts cold.
+The video instruction matters more when you're learning concepts cold.

 International candidate on a tight budget